 “Celebrating the Spectrum: A Festival of Music and Life” immerses students in a daily schedule that emulates a week-in-the-life of a music major in a college setting.

-The six-day festival will include daily master classes on piano repertoire taught by MSU piano professors Moriarty and Polischuk, Jazz improvisation classes taught by MSU Jazz professors Diego Rivera and Randy Napolean, hour-long lectures by national and international educators, guided Pilates for R&R, and lunch, dinner and evening activities on the MSU campus.
-Guest lecturers include Lauren Harris, Scott Price and Shannon de l’Etoile.
+The six-day festival will include daily master classes on piano repertoire taught by MSU piano professors Moriarty and Polischuk, Jazz improvisation classes taught by MSU Jazz Studies graduate students Nathan Borton and Chris Glassman, hour-long lectures by musicologits Dr. Michael Largey and music theorist Dr. Patrick Johnson and neuropsychologist Dr. Lauren Harris, guided Pilates for R&R, and lunch, dinner and evening activities on the MSU campus.

 - 11:00 a.m.
 Pilates Class, taught by Rosanna (Nahnie) Barberio, introduces students to a “body awareness” approach to playing the piano.
 Hart Recital Hall, Music Building